Moving to Vienna

 Even when the initial novelty of Vienna wears off and the reality of being away from home settles in, be assured that the transition for the expat is a piece of cake – sacher torte to be exact.

 Vienna’s expats take care of themselves; partly because there are so many of them and partly because the Viennese are not known for their warm welcome.
 To put it lightly, the locals are a very reserved people.
-Expats living in Vienna will always feel, to some degree, like foreigners and feel some culture shock – even if they master German.
+Expats living in Vienna may always feel, to some degree, like foreigners and feel some culture shock – even if they master German.

 The Austrian culture is strong and insular.
 This is why there are so many social groups set up by expats – there really is a group for every interest including mothers, Australian-Austrians, book lovers, hikers, museums goers, writers, and sports enthusiasts of every hue.